CppCXY/VSCode-EmmyLuaCodeStyle/README.md

 3. Naming style checking is not turned on by default

 4. In terms of plug-in performance, both code diagnosis and code formatting can respond immediately to a single file within 30,000 lines.
 About 100,000 lines of code will have a delay of 2 seconds, which is enough for daily use.

+5. The auto import is enabled by default.
+For the configuration document, please refer to https://github.com/CppCXY/EmmyLuaCodeStyle

 ## 配置(Configure)